apache/airflow-site/landing-pages/site/content/en/blog/introducing_setup_teardown/index.md

 author: "Daniel Standish"
 github: "dstandish"
 linkedin: "daniel-standish-12197714"
-description: "An introduction to Setup and Teardown tasks"
+description: "An introduction to Setup and Teardown tasks, which are new in Apache Airflow 2.7.0"
-tags: [Release]
 date: "2023-08-18"
 ---